Print

 7. Transfer tofu to a paper towel-lined plate.
 When cool enough to handle, slice crosswise.

 8. Make dressing.
-In a bowl, whisk together 3 tablespoons each vinegar and oil, 1 tablespoon mustard, 1/4 teaspoon salt, and lots of pepper.
-Then stir in 2 tablespoons capers and the chopped shallot.
+In a bowl, whisk together the vinegar, oil, mustard, salt, and lots of pepper.
+Then stir in the capers and shallots.

 Notes